C6-C7 Slip Disc: What is it & How to Treat it Without Surgery?

-Diagnosis & Treatment Options for a C6-C7 Slip Disc (Slipped Disc at C6-C7)
+Diagnosis & Treatment Options for a C6-C7 Slip Disc

 The C6-C7 slip disc affects the C7 nerve roots.
-The C7 nerve root can be impinged by disc material or bony osteophytes from degenerative changes.
-Signs and symptoms of C7 nerve root impingement may include neck pain, upper back pain, pain and paresthesia in the middle finger, weakness in triceps and wrist flexors.
+The C7 nerve root can be invaded by disc material or bony osteophytes from degenerative changes.
+Signs and symptoms of C7 nerve root impingement may include neck pain, upper back pain, pain and paresthesia in the middle finger, and weakness in the triceps and wrist flexors.
 There may be a diminished or absence of deep tendon reflex at the triceps.

 What are the most Susceptible Spinal Discs in the Neck?

-The C5-C6 and the C6-C7 are the most susceptible to degenerative changes as these are the most weight bearing spinal segments in the neck.
+The C5-C6 and the C6-C7 are the most susceptible to degenerative changes as these are the most weight-bearing spinal segments in the neck.
 Degenerative changes in a spinal disc are the leading cause of a slipped disc.
 And when it comes to a C6-C7 spinal disc, these changes can result in tears and eventual slippage of the C6-C7 or the C5-C6 spinal discs.

-Treatment for a C6-C7 Slip Disc
+What is the Best Treatment for a C6-C7 Slip Disc?

 Best of all, the procedures you get in our centers are backed by specialized medical devices that treat a slipped disc in a manner that was not possible a few years ago.
 So, f you suffer from a slipped disc at C6-C7 or any other spinal segment, visit us.
 Our methods and systems of care are better.
-Let our clinical teams help your recovery from a C6-C7 slip disc without injection or surgery tdoay!
+Let our clinical teams help your recovery from a C6-C7 slip disc without injection or surgery today!

 Hammer C, Heller J, Kepler C. Epidemiology and pathophysiology of cervical disc herniation.
 Seminars in Spine Surgery.
-2016;28(2):64-67. doi: 10.1053/j.semss.2015.11.009
+2016;28(2):64-67.
+DOI: 10.1053/j.semss.2015.11.009